 While many through-the-wall air conditioners use a standard 115-volt outlet, some high-output models require a 230-volt connection, which can require special wiring.

-Air conditioning units with Energy Star ratings must have an EER of at least 12.
-While Energy Star-rated units tend to cost more up front, they can quickly make up for that difference in energy savings.
-An Energy Star-rated wall air conditioner uses 15 to 30 percent less electricity than models not Energy-Star rated, even with the same BTU output, making them cheaper to run.
+Air-conditioning units with Energy Star certification must have an EER of at least 12.
+While Energy Star-certified units tend to cost more up front, they can quickly make up for that difference in energy savings.
+An Energy Star–certified wall air conditioner uses 15 to 30 percent less electricity than models that don’t have the certification (even with the same BTU output), making them cheaper to run.